MENU

 Meat, Offal and Poultry:

-To receive the most significant benefits, Type As should eliminate all meats from their diet, although, given the Western diet, this can be difficult.
-Chicken and turkey are neutral for Type As, but they should avoid processed meats such as ham and bacon.
+To receive the most significant benefits, Type A should eliminate all meats from their diet, although this can be difficult given the Western diet.
+Chicken and turkey are neutral for Type A, but they should avoid processed meats such as ham and bacon.

 Seafood: